-The PW150A, built by Pratt & Whitney Canada, is the Bombardier Q400 Engine.
+The Pratt & Whitney Canada PW150A is the Bombardier Q400 Engine that is used on all variants of the the turboprop.
 Pratt & Whitney Canada teamed up with Bombardier Aerospace to build the Bombardier Q400 Engine which became the PW150A.
-The PW150A is only used on the Bombardier Q400 Turboprop aircraft.
-The PW150A is based on Pratt & Whitney Canada's PW100 series of turboprop engines.
-The Bombardier Q400 Engine leads all of Pratt & Whitney Canada's PW100 line with the highest shaft horsepower (5,071 SHP), performance and size.
+The PW150A is only used on the Bombardier Q400 Turboprop aircraft and is based on Pratt & Whitney Canada's PW100 series of turboprop engines.
+The Q400 Engine leads all of Pratt & Whitney Canada's PW100 line with the highest shaft horsepower (5,071 SHP), performance, and size.
+This performance allows the Q400 (De Havilland Canada Dash 8-400) to have performance that is unmatched among commercial turboprop aircraft.
 The PW150A is a very reliable engine, with PW100 series engines completing over 100 million hours of service time.
-The Bombardier Q400 Engine allows the Q400 to achieve jet-like speed (415 miles per hour), with the turboprop efficiency provided by the Pratt & Whitney Canada PW150A engine.
+This turboprop engine allows to Q400 to achieve jet-like speed (415 miles per hour), with the efficiency provided by the a turboprop powerplant.
 The PW150A engine provides Bombardier Q400 operators with great fuel savings when compared to a regional jet, usually around 40% savings.
 The PW150A is also controlled by a dual channel full-authority digital engine control (FADEC), which gives pilots easier operation of the engines.
-Over 1,000 PW150 engines are in service today.
+Over 1,000 PW150A engines are in service today.

 The Bombardier Q400 Engine PW150A